dreamer-1996/eye-tracking-with-resnet/README.md

 python3 demo.py --config configs/demo_mpiigaze_resnet.yaml
 ```

+## Further work needed

+* Camera calibration is needed.
+Save the calibration result in the same format as the sample file data/calib/sample_params.yaml.
+* A system should be created such that the `model.pth` gets retrained in real time with some images of the person whose gaze is to be tracked next.
+This provides the model with some information of the next person whose gaze is to be tracked.
+This increases the accuracy of the model and we have verified that with experiments.
+* Trying with different CNN, optimizing the parameters to see if any change in accuracy is happening.

 ## References

 * Zhang, Xucong, Yusuke Sugano, Mario Fritz, and Andreas Bulling.
 "Appearance-based Gaze Estimation in the Wild."
 Proc. of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2015. [arXiv:1504.02863](https://arxiv.org/abs/1504.02863), [Project Page](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/research/gaze-based-human-computer-interaction/appearance-based-gaze-estimation-in-the-wild/)